 In the above example, t1.clone returns the shallow copy of the object t1.
 To obtain a deep copy of the object certain modifications have to be made in the clone method after obtaining the copy.

 Deep Copy vs Shallow Copy

-- Therefore, any changes made in referenced objects in object X or Y will be reflected in other object.
+- Therefore, any changes made in referenced objects in object X or Y will be reflected in other objects.

 Shallow copies are cheap and simple to make.
-In above example, we created a shallow copy of object.
+In the above example, we created a shallow copy of the object.

 Usage of clone() method – Deep Copy

 - If we want to create a deep copy of object X and place it in a new object Y then a new copy of any referenced objects fields are created and these references are placed in object Y. This means any changes made in referenced object fields in object X or Y will be reflected only in that object and not in the other.
 In the below example, we create a deep copy of the object.

 - A deep copy copies all fields and makes copies of dynamically allocated memory pointed to by the fields.
 A deep copy occurs when an object is copied along with the objects to which it refers.

 10 20 30 40 100 20 300 40